coder/docs/environments/autostart.md

 ## Constraints

-In order for your environment to be successfully autostarted, it must satisfy the following eligibility criteria.
+In order for any of your environments to be successfully autostarted, they must satisfy the following eligibility criteria:

-- 1 You have configured autostart for the environment in question using the configuration steps above.
+- 1 You have configured autostart using the configuration steps above.

 - 2 Your environment is off when it's time for autostart.
 We don't wan't to trigger a rebuild if you're already working.